yuhao-yang-cy/a2physics/README.md

 This is a set of very concise lecture notes written for [CIE A-level Physics](https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-international-as-and-a-level-physics-9702/) (syllabus code 9702).
 Presumably the target audience of the notes are students studying the relevant course.

-Note that there will be an update for the syllabus since 2022.
-The sections on electronics and telecommunication are removed from the new syllabus, while some introductory astronomy and cosmology are added in.
-The rest of the subject contents mostly remain unchanged.
+Note that there has been an update for the syllabus since 2022.
+I am still working on the updates so that the notes are tailored for the new syllabus.
+I am glad to see some *introductory astronomy and cosmology* being added into the new syllabus, so you will see one new chapter coming in.

-So far, my lecture notes cover the subject contents in current syllabus only.
-But I have plans to extend these notes for the new syllabus.
+The contents of *electronics* and *telecommunication* have been removed from the new syllabus.
+As those future engineers might want to look at these topics, so I kept the two chapters in the new edition nonetheless.

+Also very importantly, I am certain that there are tons of typos in the notes.
+If you spot any error, please let me know

 ## Table of Contents